fj68/java-vscode-starter/README.md

-# java-pair-programming-starter
+# java-vscode-starter
-Starter template for pair programming in Java with VSCode and Gradle
+Starter template for Java with VSCode

 ## What's necessary